INTERNATIONAL FEATURE COMPETITION JURY

 WOMEN INMATES’ JURY

-The Women Inmates’ Jury is made up of five female residents of the Joliette Institution, the only federal women’s penitentiary in Quebec.
-Mélanie, Danielle, Despina, Christine and Ginette chose a winner from among the eight films screened for them.
-This initiative, a first in Quebec, is carried out in partnership with the Quebec branch of the Elizabeth Fry Society.
+The Inmates’ Jury is made up of five inmates of the Joliette Institution, the only federal women’s penitentiary in Quebec.
+Johanne, Krystal, Madeleine, Marie-Josée and Yanie chose a winner from among the nine films from the Official Competition and Panorama screened for them.
+This initiative, a first in Quebec when it launched at the RIDM in 2011, is produced in partnership with Telefilm Canada, the Elizabeth Fry Society Quebec chapter and the Entente sur le développement culturel de Montréal – a project supported by the Ministère de la Culture et des Communications and the Ville de Montréal.